fedcba499/notes/docs/electronics/electronics_components.md

 ## What is Diode?
 Diode is one way valve. ex - 1N5819HW

+## Power Conversion 5v / 3.3v

+### Buck Converter

+- AMS1117 3.3 / 5 LDO (Low Drop Out).
+It is good to to drop few volts by Advanced Monolithic Systems.AMS1117 is a lower cost clone of LM1117 of Texas Instruments.
+800mA power output
+- LM1117 is Low Drop Out Linear Regulator by Texas Instruments
+- LM2596 Buck Converter Adjustable by Texas Instruments.
+It can drop more than 5 volts. also available in Fixed 3.3V, 5V & 12V.
+- MP1584 Buck Converter Adjustable
+- MP2307 Buck Converter (MINI-360) is modern version of LM2596 buck convertor.
+> MP Series IC are made by Monolithic Power System (MPS) based in US.
+- XL4005 Buck Converter Adjustable (For Heavy Loads.
+More than 2 Ampere)

+### Boost Converter
+- XL6009
+> XL Series ICs, buck or boost converters are by XLSemi ( Chinese Company).

+### Advanced
+- RT9080 Series LDO IC made by Richtek Technology Corportation is a Taiwan based company.
+600 mA Power Output.
+- AP2112 Series LDO IC made by Diodes Incorporated is a US Company.
+- XC6222 series LDO IC made by Torex Semiconductor Ltd is a Japanese company.

+## What is the use of enable pin in LDO IC?
+The enable (EN) pin on a low-dropout voltage regulator (LDO) acts as an ON/OFF switch to control the regulator's output.
+It allows a microcontroller or other logic circuit to shut down the LDO to save power or to enable it for a specific application.

+## Connector
+- JST Connector 2 Pin for Lipo Battery.
+JST Stands for Japan Solderless Terminal.
+JST-PH (2mm), JST-XH (2.54 mm), JST-SH (1mm).

+- Screw Terminal (Block Terminal Connector).
+KF128 (5.08mm pitch), KF301 (5.08mm).
+Mainly used in AC Current.

 ## Tips & Tricks
 - Cirkit Designer studio for bread board